kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 ## Enemy Scene

 Now it's time to make the enemies our player will have to dodge.
-Their behavior will not be very complex:  Mobs will spawn randomly at the edges of the screen and move in a straight line (in a random direction), then despawn when they go offscreen.
+Their behavior will not be very complex:  mobs will spawn randomly at the edges of the screen and move in a straight line (in a random direction), then despawn when they go offscreen.

 We will build this into a `Mob` scene, which we can then _instance_ to create any number of independent mobs in the game.